 The Outdoor Hall of Fame annually recognizes individuals and organizations that have made significant and lasting contributions toward Arizona’s wildlife, the welfare of its natural resources, and the state’s outdoor heritage.

-Nominations will be accepted from March 1 – April 30.
-To submit a nomination, head to the Arizona Outdoor Hall of Fame page, download and complete the form, and return it along with all supplemental materials to:
+Nominations will be accepted through April 30, 2021.
+To submit a nomination, download a form (a link to the form can also be found on the Wildlife for Tomorrow website), complete it, and return a scanned copy along with all supplemental materials to:

 Wildlife for Tomorrow Foundation

 Attn: Rebecca Bouquot, Outdoor Hall of Fame Nominations

 5000 W. Carefree Highway